Dropping Convexity for More Efficient and Scalable Online Multiview Learning

 A straightforward approach for PLS is ``Sample Average Approximation'' (SAA, \cite{abdi2003partial,ando2005framework}), where we run an offline (batch) SVD algorithm on the empirical covariance matrix after seeing sufficient data samples.
 However, in the ``big data'' regime, this approach requires unfeasible amount of storage and computation time.
 Therefore, it is much more practical to consider the multiview learning problem in a ``data laden'' setting, where we draw independent samples from an underlying distribution $\cD$ over $\RR^{m} \times \RR^{d}$, one at a time.
 This further enables us to formulate PLS as a stochastic (online) optimization problem.
 Here we only consider the rank-$1$ case ($r=1$) for simplicity, and solve

-We will explain more details on the rank-$r$ case in the Section~\ref{Discussions}.
+We will explain more details on the rank-$r$ case in the later section.

 Several nonconvex stochastic approximation (SA) algorithms have been proposed in \cite{arora2012stochastic}.
-These algorithms work well in practice, but lack theoretic justifications, since the nonconvex landscape of \eqref{eqn:def} makes the theoretical analysis very challenging.
+These algorithms work great in practice, but lack theoretic justifications, since the nonconvex nature of \eqref{eqn:def} makes the theoretical analysis very challenging.
 To overcome this obstacle, \cite{arora2016stochastic} propose a convex relaxation of \eqref{eqn:def}.
 Specifically, by a reparametrization $M = uv^\top$ (Recall that we are interested in the rank-1 PLS), they rewrite \eqref{eqn:def} as\footnote{For $r>1$ case, we replace $\norm{M}_{*}\leq 1$ with $\norm{M}_{*}\leq r$}

-where $\Sigma_{XY} = \EE XY^{\top}$, and $\norm{M}_2$, $\norm{M}_*$ are the spectral (i.e., the largest singular value of $M$) and nuclear (i.e., the sum of all singular values of $M$) norms of $M$ respectively.
+where $\Sigma_{XY} = \EE XY^{\top}$, and $\norm{M}_2$ and $\norm{M}_*$ are the spectral (i.e., the largest singular value of $M$) and nuclear (i.e., the sum of all singular values of $M$) norms of $M$ respectively.
 By examining the KKT conditions of \eqref{PLS-cvx}, one can verify that $\hat{M}=\hat{u}\hat{v}^\top$ is the optimal solution, where $\hat{u}, \hat{v}$ are the leading left and right singular vectors of $\Sigma_{XY}$, i.e., a pair of global optimal solutions to \eqref{eqn:def} for $r=1$.
-Accordingly, they propose a projected stochastic gradient-type algorithm to solve \eqref{PLS-cvx}, which is often referred to as the Matrix Stochastic Gradient (MSG) algorithm.
+Accordingly, they propose a projected stochastic gradient-type algorithm to solve \eqref{PLS-cvx}, which is often referred to the Matrix Stochastic Gradient (MSG) algorithm.
 Particularly, at the $(k+1)$-th iteration, MSG takes